 THEOplayer provides several integrations to achieve CSAI, including its own integration:

 The THEOplayer ad system is selected with the value 'theo'.
 As this ad system is the default one, you do not have to indicate this preference, and you can omit the integration property altogether.
 More information can be found at:

-Set the integration property to 'google-ima' to use the Google IMA integration.
+'google-ima' to use the Google IMA integration.
 More information can be found at:

-Set the integration property to 'spotx' to configure SpotX ads.
+'spotx' to configure SpotX ads.
 More information can be found at:

 With Server-Side Ad Insertion (SSAI), advertising content is injected into a video stream: the broadcaster indicates when advertisements may be inserted by providing cues (hints) in the stream.
 The content is then forwarded to an ad insertion server, which replaces the dummy content with actual advertisements.
 That way, the advertisements are part of the stream.
 This creates an experience much like traditional broadcasting.
 SSAI opens the door to many possibilities.
 For example, inserted advertisement content can be personalized down to a single-user level, for improved advertisement efficiency.
 As a client can no longer make the distinction between content and advertisement video chunks, their download calls cannot be blocked by ad blockers.
 This increases advertisement revenue compared to traditional client-side ads.